FeatureBaseDB/www/content/blog/why-oci.md

 This is a fairly tall order, and we're in the midst of launching a managed service around Pilosa that makes it a reality.
-We're very interested in which cloud providers, and which instance configurations on that provider have the best overall price/performance ratio.
+We're very interested in which cloud providers—and which instance configurations on each provider—have the best overall price/performance ratio.

 For this initial foray, we've run a massive suite of Pilosa-centric benchmarks on 10 different configurations spread across Azure, AWS, and Oracle's cloud.